Main agronomic characteristics of lsl2

 Haplotype analysis of the LSL2 gene

-To further investigate the genetic and evolutionary characteristics of the LSL2 gene, we performed SNP (Single nucleotide polymorphisms) calling and haplotype analysis of the 3,000 sequenced rice genomes available in the CNCGB and CAAS databases and found 492 haplotypes for the LSL2 gene, including 49 haplotypes among more than 15 rice resource materials (Supplementary Table 2).
-However, no haplotype or SNP was found for the lsl2 mutant in the 3,000 sequenced rice genomes.
+To further investigate the genetic and evolutionary characteristics of the LSL2 gene, we performed SNP calling and haplotype analysis of the 3,000 sequenced rice genomes available in the CNCGB and CAAS databases and found 492 haplotypes for the LSL2 gene, with 49 haplotypes among more than 15 rice resource materials (Supplementary Table 2).
+However, in the 3,000 sequenced rice genomes, no haplotype or SNP was found for the lsl2 mutant.